SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - Shopify orders created manually in SAP

-- No real-time availability visibility
+- No real-time stock visibility

 - 3 FTEs dedicated to data reconciliation